Nayunnie1/CS1_StatePattern/README.md

           * Introduce a reference to the current AccountState object.
           * Delegate actions like deposit, withdraw, activate, suspend, and close to the current state object through its corresponding methods.

+ **Logic:**

+  If the account is active
+    You can either suspend it or close it.
+  If the account is suspended
+    You can either activate or close it.
+     No deposits and withdrawals allowed.
+  If the account is closed
+    You can neither suspend nor activate it.
+     No deposits and withdrawals allowed.

+  Composition of Account:
+  attributes:
+  accountNumber : String
+  balance:  Double
+  accountState:  AccountState

+  Methods:
+  Setter and getter methods
+  deposit(Double depositAmount): void
+  withdraw(Double withdrawAmount): void
+  suspend(): void
+  activate(): void
+  close() : void
+  toString()   // displays account number and balance